 The amount you have to pay back to the lender (usually monthly) when you borrow the money.

 When you take out a mortgage, the security is the property.
-If you don’t pay your mortgage payments when you should, the lender has the right to repossess the property and sell it to recover the debt.
+If you don’t pay your mortgage payments on time, the lender has the right to repossess the property.
+Also, the lender can sell the property to recover the debt.